IkedaLab-Daniel/study-notes-vault/React/notes.md

 Optimistic UI updates **favor user experience** over strict confirmation.
 They make apps feel faster, natural, and responsive—essential for chat apps, forms, and any action where users expect instant feedback.

+### The **“old way”**:

+* User submits a thought.
+* The client **waits** for the server to respond.
+* Only *after* a response comes back (5s delay + 20% chance of error), the UI updates.
+* This feels **laggy** and unnatural because the user doesn’t see their thought appear right away.

+He also showed the little bug (`setThought` instead of `setThoughts`) which caused nothing to render.
+Fixed now.

+---

+### 🔴 Current UX Problem

+* Type a thought → hit submit → nothing happens for \~5s.
+* If server errors → alert shows up, nothing appears.
+* If server succeeds → the new thought appears.
+* That waiting gap = frustrating.

+---

+### 🟢 Optimistic UI Plan

+Instead of waiting for the server:

+1. Immediately show the thought in the UI (optimistic state).
+2. Send request in background.
+3. If it succeeds → do nothing (state already matches).
+4. If it fails → remove the thought and show an error (or mark it failed).

+This matches how messaging apps work (WhatsApp, iMessage, etc.).

+---

+### ⚡ How React Helps (`useOptimistic`)

+* Without React’s `useOptimistic`, you’d manually `setThoughts([...thoughts, newThought])`, then remove it on failure.
+* With `useOptimistic`, you can declare:

+  * “Here’s how state *would look* if this action succeeds.”
+  * React applies it immediately.
+  * Once real data arrives (or fails), it reconciles automatically.

+So the hook saves you from juggling temporary state + rollback manually.